 A Youth Impact Partnership brings together Wyman's Strategy for Action in one geographic location.

+Empower

-Empower Equip Strengthen Wyman's evidence-based programs, Research-based adult training and Wyman coordinates, aligns and fills and all programs and services, are support are provided to address gaps in services; integrates quality delivered with quality and reach a needs related to asset-based youth and accountability measures for critical mass of youth in the district development, social and emotional partners; and implements policies before, during and after school. skills, and trauma-informed practice. that support youth well-being.
+Wyman's evidence-based programs, and all programs and services, are delivered with quality and reach a critical mass of youth in the district before, during and after school.